cambiotraining/quarto-course-template/materials/01-developer_guidelines.md

 [^1]: Python Notebooks are great, and we have nothing against them in principle.
 But they are not very git-friendly: because they are complex JSON files with results embeded in the file, it makes it harder to see what content changed when a new commit is made.

     However, if you prefer to develop your materials as Jupyter Notebooks, you can install the [`jupytertext` extension](https://jupytext.readthedocs.io/en/latest/).
-    This will allow you to edit regular markdown files as Jupyter Notebooks - so you can seamlessly edit them on your familiar notebook interface.
+    This will allow you to have synchronised `.qmd` and `.ipynb` files - so you can seamlessly work on your materials using the familiar notebook interface.
-    However, when the file is saved, it will effectively be a plain text markdown file, which you can use to build the site and push to the repository.

 ::: {.callout-tip}
-One way to learn about the syntax used is to look at the [source file for this page](https://github.com/cambiotraining/quarto-course-template/blob/main/materials/01-developer_guidelines.md).
+One way to learn about the syntax used to develop materials is to look at the [source file for this page](https://github.com/cambiotraining/quarto-course-template/blob/main/materials/01-developer_guidelines.md).
 :::

 To start, here is a brief list of syntax conventions we use: